oracle/pushiomanager-react-native/README.md

 API for registration has been changed to: registerApp(useLocation, callback)

 This allows your app to control when to display the location permission prompt on iOS 12 and later devices.

+#### For Android

+API for registration has been changed to: registerAppForPush(enablePushNotification, useLocation, callback)

 ### 6.56.3